-19-year-old Billy Lynn is brought home for a victory tour after a harrowing Iraq battle.
-Through flashbacks the film shows what really happened to his squad - contrasting the realities of war with America's perceptions.
+19-year-old Billy Lynn's brought home for a victory tour after a harrowing Iraq battle.
+Through flashbacks, the film shows what really happened to his squad - contrasting the realities of war with America's perceptions.

-Two-time Academy Award® winner Ang Lee brings his extraordinary vision to Billy Lynn's Long Halftime Walk, based on the widely-acclaimed, bestselling novel.
-The film is told from the point of view of 19-year-old private Billy Lynn (newcomer Joe Alwyn) who, along with his fellow soldiers in Bravo Squad, becomes a hero after a harrowing Iraq battle and is brought home temporarily for a victory tour.
-Through flashbacks, culminating at the spectacular halftime show of the Thanksgiving Day football game, the film reveals what really happened to the squad - contrasting the realities of the war with America's perceptions.
+2-time Academy Award® winner Ang Lee brings his extraordinary vision to Billy Lynn's Long Halftime Walk, based on the widely-acclaimed, bestselling novel.
+The film is told from the view of 19-year-old private Billy Lynn (newcomer Joe Alwyn) who, along with fellow soldiers, is hailed as a 'hero' after a harrowing Iraq battle.
+He'is brought home for a victory tour.
+Through flashbacks, the film reveals what really happened to the squad - contrasting the realities of the war with America's perceptions.
 The film also stars Kristen Stewart, Chris Tucker, Garrett Hedlund, with Vin Diesel, and Steve Martin.Written by

 Sony Pictures Entertainment

 5 of 6 people found this review helpful.